Distribution: How your book gets to your readers

 I host the Nonfiction Authors Association podcast where I interview authors, book publishing and marketing experts, and founders of companies who create the tools to help you publish.
 Find it here.

 Feel like experimenting?

-Use Draft2Digital to dip your toe in the market with distribution to the major stores (including Amazon) and then expand distribution with (or switch to), Smashwords, or IngramSpark to go wider.
+Use Draft2Digital to dip your toe in the market with distribution to the major stores (including Amazon) and then expand distribution with (or switch to) IngramSpark to go wider.

 Plenty of authors upload their books directly, hitting the major retailers.